ymunemasa/data-tutorials/tutorials/hortonworks/processing-streaming-data-in-hadoop-with-storm/tutorial.md

 In this tutorial we will

-*   Review the pre-installed Apache Storm infrastructure
+*   Review Apache Storm Infrastructure
 *   Download Storm jar file
 *   Setup Storm
 *   Deploy a WordCount Topology